rudolfochrist/ql-https/README.md

 ## AUTOMATIC INSTALLATION

-The default implementation is sbcl, if you are using another then set the `LANG` environment variable, for example to use Clozure common lisp:
+The default implementation is sbcl, if you are using another then set the `LISP` environment variable, for example to use Clozure common lisp:

-    export LANG=ccl
+    export LISP=ccl

 now run the installer script: